OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 ---
-title: JSON-formatted manifest for Office Add-ins
+title: Teams manifest for Office Add-ins (preview)
 description: Get an overview of the preview JSON manifest. ms.date: 05/24/2022 ms.localizationpriority: high
 ---

-# JSON-formatted manifest for Office Add-ins (preview)
+# Teams manifest for Office Add-ins (preview)

 Microsoft is making a number of improvements to the Microsoft 365 developer platform.
 These improvements will provide more consistency in the development, deployment, installation, and administration of all types of extensions of Microsoft 365, including Office Add-ins.
 These changes will not break existing add-ins.